1-Harshit/twitter-ens-scraper/README.md

 1. Clone the repo.
 1. Create a virtual environment. `python -m venv venv`
 1. Install the requirements. `pip install -r requirements.txt`
-1. Provide the Twitter API credentials and a remote eth provider.
+1. Provide the Twitter API credentials and a remote eth node.
     ```sh
     # To set your environment variables in your terminal run the following lines:
     export BEARER_TOKEN='<your_bearer_token>'